 About Poppy

-Poppy is a female Bernese Mountain Dog over 2 years old.
+Poppy is a female Bernese Mountain Dog almost 3 years old.
 Carefully selected as a great representative of her breed, Cynthia & Ken decided to make her part of their program.
 Cynthia & Ken has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level